S1nScripts/docs.s1nscripts.com/docs/government/install.md

 4. Rename the `s1n_lib-....` folder to `s1n_lib`.
 5. Drag the `s1n_government` folder into your `resources` directory.
 6. Rename the `s1n_government-....` folder to `s1n_government`.
+7. Start the lib by adding `start s1n_lib` to your `server.cfg` file.
-7. Start the banking system by adding `start s1n_government` to your `server.cfg` file.
+8. Start the banking system by adding `start s1n_government` to your `server.cfg` file.
-8. Please insert the SQL queries in your database (you can find them in the `s1n_government/database.sql` file).
+9. Please insert the SQL queries in your database (you can find them in the `s1n_government/database.sql` file).
-9. Configure the script by modifying the values in all the files located in the `s1n_government/configuration/` script folder.
+10. Configure the script by modifying the values in all the files located in the `s1n_government/configuration/` script folder.
-10. Configure the library by modifying the values in all the files contained in the `configuration/` folder located in the `s1n_lib/` script folder.
+11. Configure the library by modifying the values in all the files contained in the `configuration/` folder located in the `s1n_lib/` script folder.
-11. Follow the instructions below to adapt the script to your framework for some features.
+12. Follow the instructions below to adapt the script to your framework for some features.

 #### Auto update jobs